Barking Riverside: Overground extension

 As planning restrictions prevent more than 1,200 new homes being built before adequate transport links are in place, the area was to be served by an extension of the Docklands Light Railway, but this was cancelled in 2008.
-In 2014, it was announced that the London Overground Gospel Oak to Barking Line would be extended to Barking Riverside to allow the development to be completed as planned.
+In 2014, it was announced that the London Overground Gospel Oak to Barking line would be extended to Barking Riverside to allow the development to be completed as planned.
 The new station opened on 18 July 2022.

-River Bus
+River services

 On 22 April 2022 the river bus company Thames Clippers began serving an existing pier newly added to the London River Services network.
 Now called Barking Riverside Pier, it is situated on the north bank of the Thames in what will eventually become the district centre, a short distance from the new London Overground station.
 During the morning and evening peaks, and at weekends, Thames Clippers provides passenger river bus services on the RB1 route to Woolwich Arsenal, Canary Wharf and piers in central London.